Krakenus/micro-bit-MicroPython-scripts/README.md

-# BBC micro:bit MicroPython scripts
+# BBC micro:bit MicroPython Bakefile

-Bash scripts to make BBC micro:bit MicroPython development more effective.
+Bakefile with scripts to make BBC micro:bit MicroPython development more effective.
 No special IDE or editor is needed.
 Only Bash and Python 3.

-Just write you code and let the scripts to do the rest.
+Just write you code and let the bake to do the rest.

 ## Installation